LenovoLegionToolkit-Team/HarmonyBridge/README.md

 # HarmonyBridge
-A plugin module of LenovoLegionToolkit that provides runtime method patching capabilities to other plugins via the Harmony library.

-HarmonyBridge wraps [Harmony](https://github.com/pardeike/Harmony) — a .NET runtime patching library — allowing LLT plugins to dynamically intercept and replace method behavior in target assemblies at runtime, without modifying the original source code.
+A plugin module of LenovoLegionToolkit that allowing LLT plugins to dynamically intercept and replace method behavior in target assemblies at runtime, without modifying the original source code via the [Harmony](https://github.com/pardeike/Harmony) library.